J1411/level.io/README.md

 - Marketplace
 - Quest board or place to accept quests.
 - Military town
+- Home base (Upgradable)
+- Space travel?
+Possible ship based gameplay, using it as another Home base.

 ### - Mechanics
 - Damage Types and resistances